Skip to main content

 Reasons Why Bail Could Be Denied

-By Bail Bonds, News
+By Bail Bonds, Blog

 Bail is an amount of money set by the Judge in exchange for temporary release while awaiting trial.
 Bail acts as a surety in which the defendant must attend all the court proceedings.
 Otherwise, the Denver jail bond will be forfeited, and the defendant will be sent back to jail.
-The defendant can post bail using cash, 24-hour bail bonds company, or property.
+The defendant can post bail using cash, a 24-hour bail bonds company, or property.
 In some cases, the defendant can be released from jail without posting bail.
 This type of bail is called Own Recognizance.
-However, this kind of release can…
+However, this kind of release…

 Read More

 It is normal to have an urge to immediately go to jail once you've learned that the authorities have arrested your loved one.
 But before you do your Denver inmate search, it is essential to know first the dos and don'ts to have a successful inmate search.
-Don't drive directly to the jail or prison.
-It's a common mistake to hop in your car and rush to the jail to help a loved one released from prison as soon as possible.
+Don't drive directly to the jail or prison It's a common mistake to hop in your car and rush to the jail to help a loved one released from prison as soon as possible.
 However, this isn't the smartest move you can make…

 Read More